 Facebook Ads 8 min read

-How to Write Facebook Ad Copy That Actually Converts in 2026
+How to Write Facebook Ad Copy

-Umer Khan Conversion Copywriter and Ads Expert, Umerix Growth
+Conversion Copywriter & Ads Expert, Umerix Growth

 I have reviewed hundreds of Facebook ad accounts.
 The number one reason ads fail to convert is almost never the targeting.
 It is almost always the copy.

 Bad copy sends the right people to the wrong message.
 Good copy makes the right people feel like the ad was written specifically for them.
+The difference in ROAS between those two outcomes is enormous — and the difference in cost between writing good copy and bad copy is zero.

 Why Most Facebook Ad Copy Fails

-• Starting with the company name - nobody cares yet
+Starting with the company name

-• Leading with features instead of feelings - people buy outcomes, not specs
+Leading with features instead of feelings

 The 4-Part Facebook Ad Copy Framework